35 Weeks Pregnant: What’s That Ouch Down There?

 If your normal walk has become a bit of a waddle, welcome to the club!

-When your baby “drops” into your pelvis, movement becomes more difficult, and you may be finding it harder and harder to get comfortable when you’re sitting and even lying down.
-One of the best ways to find relief may be to immerse yourself in a bath, pool or the ocean to float the weight off your feet and joints.
+When your baby “drops” into your pelvis it puts pressure on your pelvis, hips, and bladder (yes, this is why you feel like you’re making constant bathroom runs!).
+With that, movement becomes more difficult, and you may be finding it harder and harder to get comfortable when you’re sitting and even lying down (check out these tips for help with sleep during pregnancy).
+One of the best ways to find relief may be to immerse yourself in a bath, pool, or the ocean to float the weight off your feet and joints.
+On the flip side, as your little one nestles deeper into your pelvis it may alleviate some of the pressure against your diaphragm and lungs…making it easier to breathe!

 Sudden, sharp pains deep in your vagina may be the next unwanted visitor to appear.
+This electrifying sensation has been given the not-so-eloquent name “lightning crotch.”
 Sometimes the pain is caused by the baby’s head pushing down right over a pelvic nerve—or it could be that your cervix has started dilating.
 Either way, it’s a sign that things are moving along nicely.
+You might feel lightning crotch most frequently when you make a sudden movement (think, coughing or standing up quickly)—or your baby does!

-Another unexpected symptom may be when a hand or arm starts hurting.
-The fluid you’re retaining can pinch a nerve in the wrist and cause carpal tunnel syndrome.
+Another unexpected pregnancy symptom at 35 weeks may be when a hand or arm starts hurting.
+The fluid you're retaining can pinch a nerve in the wrist and cause carpal tunnel syndrome.
 This may require you to wear a splint and ice the area to give some relief until you give birth, when the pain goes away along with the excess fluid.

 35 Weeks Pregnant Symptoms